kjell5317/addon-ngrok/README.md

 There is [a new addon](https://github.com/brenner-tobias/addon-cloudflared) which has similar features but uses cloudflared so the domains are automaticly updated without cloaking which is a lot more comfortable.
+Pleas use cloudflared instead of this addon.

 # Ngrok & Freenom